EntritGroup/db.cassandra.csharp.query-builder/README.md

 There are many examples in the sample project as well as in the test project.
 Most common use cases below are linked to examples in these projects.

 ### Create columns
 For creating tables as well as creating queries, you need to specify columns and their respective type.
-They can for example be set up as below:

-Column USER_ID = new Column("column_name", ColumnType.UUID);

-#### Column Types
-As per the documentation for respective type: [https://cassandra.apache.org/doc/latest/cql/types.html](https://cassandra.apache.org/doc/latest/cql/types.html)

-- BIGINT
-- BLOB
-- BOOLEAN
-- COUNTER
-- DATE
-- DECIMAL
-- DOUBLE
-- DURATION
-- FLOAT
-- INET
-- INT
-- SMALLINT
-- TEXT
-- TIME
-- TIMESTAMP
-- TIMEUUID
-- TINYINT
-- UUID
-- VARCHAR
-- VARINT
-    - MAP
-    - SET
-    - LIST

 #### Examples of creating columns
 - [Sample project](samples/ExampleProject/DBColumns.cs)
 - [Test project](tests/CassandraQueryBuilder.Tests.UT/Columns.cs)

+#### Column Types
+As per the documentation for respective type: [https://cassandra.apache.org/doc/latest/cql/types.html](https://cassandra.apache.org/doc/latest/cql/types.html)

 ### Query Strings